Home » Technology » What is the Definition of a Finished Basement?

 • An unfinished basement typically has exposed concrete walls, concrete floors, and bare ceiling beams.

-• These spaces are usually utilized for storage or as utility areas, with no finished elements or climate control.
+• These spaces are usually utilized for storage or utility areas, with no finished elements or climate control.

 • While unfinished basements may not be ideal for living spaces, they can be used as storage space or for practical purposes like laundry.